Masking and Sequence Actors

 • useEnvironment - indicates whether to separate the masked value per environment.
 When set to true, it generates a new masked value in each environment.
 When set to false, the same masked value is used across all environments.

 • useExecutionId - indicates whether to use the Execution ID during the flow run whereby the Execution ID is a unique string generated each time the flow is run.
-When set to true, it generates a new masked value in each execution.
+When set to true, this input argument generates a new masked value in each execution.
 When set to false, the same masked value is used across different executions.

-• hashedInputValue - indicates whether to store the original or the hashed input value.
+• hashedInputValue - indicates whether to store the original value or to hash the original value and store the hashed value.
 By default, the hashed value is stored.
-When set to false, it disables the caching and stores the original value.
+When set to false, this input argument disables the caching and stores the original value.

-• interface - the interface to be used to cache the masked values.
-This interface may be either any SQL DB interface defined in Fabric or the Fabric server memory.
+• interface - this is the interface to be used for caching the masked values.
+It can be populated with either any SQL DB interface defined in Fabric, Fabric server memory, or SEED.

-• If the k2masking keyspace does not exist, create it by using either the masking-create-cache-table.flow example flow.
+• If the k2masking schema does not exist, create it by using either the masking-create-cache-table.flow example flow.

 • verifyUnique - determines whether different input values can be masked with the same masked value.
 The uniqueness is checked per original value (masked value) and maskingId.
-The uniqueness is also checked per environment where the useEnvironment is set to true, and per execution id where the useExecutionId is set to true.
-Set this parameter to true if the masked value should be unique, as in the case of masking an SSN.
+The uniqueness is also checked per environment, where the useEnvironment input argument is set to true, and per execution id, where the useExecutionId input argument is set to true.
+Set the verifyUnique input argument to true if the masked value should be unique, as in the case of masking an SSN.
 Notes:

 • Set the useExecutionId to false, the useEnvironment to true, and the verifyUnique to true in order to get unique masked values on a given field per environment for all executions.

-• If an interface is IN-MEMORY, uniqueness is checked only on a single node and not across a DC or a Cluster.
+• If an interface input argument is populated with the IN-MEMORY value, uniqueness is checked only on a single-node and not across a DC or a cluster.

-• TTL - time in seconds to keep the masked values in the cache table.
+• TTL - Time to Live.
+This input argument represents the time in seconds, for keeping the masked values in the caching tables.
 The default value is 86400 seconds (24 hours).
-If this parameter is 0, the masked value will not be deleted from the cache table.
-Note that the TTL is supported only when creating the k2masking keyspace in Cassandra or populating the interface parameter with IN-MEMORY value.
+If this input argument is set to 0, the masked value would not be deleted from the cache table.
+Note that until Fabric 8.0, the TTL was supported only when creating the k2masking keyspace in Cassandra DB or when populating the interface input argument with the IN-MEMORY value.
+Fabric 8.0 has added a TTL support also when the k2masking tables are created in Fabric system PostgreSQL DB, based on the new expiration date field added to the caching tables.

 • onEmpty - determines what to do with the input value when it is either an empty string or NULL:

-• LEAVE_EMPTY - return the input value as is.
+• LEAVE_EMPTY - return the input value as it is.

 • MASK_NO_CACHE - mask an empty value but don't cache it.